Biden gives Ukraine permission to carry out limited strikes within Russia using US weapons - KESQ

 Ukraine has been allowed to use US anti-aircraft weapons to take down the imminent threat of Russian aircraft flying in both Ukrainian and Russian airspace and has done so successfully, the first official emphasized.
 But the prohibition has blocked Ukraine from targeting Russian aircraft that are on the ground inside Russia.

-“Another hallmark of our support for Ukraine over the last two years has been to adapt as the conditions have changed, battlefields change, as what Russia does has changed in terms of how it is pursuing its aggression escalation, we’ve adapted and adjusted too,” Blinken said on Wednesday on a visit to Moldova.
+A hallmark of US support for Ukraine “has been to adapt as the conditions have changed, battlefields change, as what Russia does has changed in terms of how it is pursuing its aggression escalation, we’ve adapted and adjusted too,” Blinken said on Wednesday on a visit to Moldova.
 “I am confident we will continue to do that.”

 The previous day, key European leaders signaled they had shifted position.